 After several minutes spent in the bathroom replaying what just happened and taking lots of deep breaths I grabbed the cooler and headed back to the trailer portraying an air of normalcy even though I still wanted to smash everything in sight.

 It felt like a good time to get out into the field and do some hiking.
 It’s always good to hike when you’re pissed off, anger fuels energy of which I have had none lately so this was working out to my benefit; lemonade people, lemonade.

 This would be a long one-way hike, which would require some rig shuttling so we hopped out and fell in at the end of the crew’s line order as per usual.

 The entire hike was full sun exposure; there was no reprieve anywhere along the way.
-One thing that there was plenty of were false tops.
+One thing that there were plenty of was false tops.
 We’d start to plateau and I’d think, finally only to be bamboozled over and over again.
-I generally have disdain for false tops but with this hike my disdain evolved into pulsating hatred.
+I generally have disdain for false tops but with this hike, my disdain evolved into pulsating hatred.

 We crested onto a vista where I could see the road and I thought, FINALLY!
 I felt elated as we began hiking down toward the road only to have us walk right over it to begin up the next pitch.
 Not long after that mental defeat is when things started to go south, I began to gap.